 \myparagraph{Checkpoints and preprocessing.} We use the official public checkpoints for SD2.1, SDXL, and FLUX.1-schnell.
 Images are generated at $512{\times}512$ for SD2.1 and at $1024{\times}1024$ for SDXL and FLUX.
 For latent diffusion backbones, we use the default VAE shipped with each checkpoint.
 Evaluation images are fed to each metric with the metric's \emph{own} preprocessing.
 Unless noted, we do not run SDXL-Refiner to avoid confounding the effect of local resampling.

-\myparagraph{Default sampler and schedule.} For SD2.1, we use SDE-DPM-Solver++ sampling with 50 NFEs, and CFG scale $=7.5$.
-For SDXL, we use SDE-DPM-Solver++ sampling with 30 NFEs, and CFG scale $=5.5$.
-For FLUX, we use modified SDE-DPM-Solver++ sampling with 10 NFEs, and no CFG.
+\myparagraph{Default sampler and schedule.} For SD2.1, we use SDE-DPM-Solver$++$ sampling with 50 NFEs, and CFG scale $=7.5$.
+For SDXL, we use SDE-DPM-Solver$++$ sampling with 30 NFEs, and CFG scale $=5.5$.
+For FLUX, we use modified SDE-DPM-Solver$++$ sampling with 10 NFEs, and no CFG.
 For LoTTS, we inject noise to reach an intermediate step $t_0$ (Sec.~\ref{sec:method}), then perform local masked refinement followed by a short global integration phase.
 We keep the original prompt and CFG weight unchanged during refinement.

 \myparagraph{Attention hook and mask resolution.} For SD2.1, we hook U-Net cross-attention tensors at the $16{\times}16$ spatial resolution blocks (for $512{\times}512$ images).
 For SDXL, we hook U-Net cross-attention tensors at the $64{\times}64$ spatial resolution blocks (for $1024{\times}1024$ images).
 For FLUX, we extract Transformer cross-attention tensors from the $64{\times}64$ resolution of the last 10 blocks (for $1024{\times}1024$ images), and generate attention maps following the method of \citep{helbling2025conceptattention}.
 The attention maps are averaged across heads, mean-pooled across the feature dimension, and then averaged across tokens to obtain a single spatial map per prompt type (pos/neg/origin).
 Self-attention maps are normalized to $[0,1]$.
-The quality map $P$ uses~\eqref{eq:Semantic_guided_Reweighting} in the paper with $\lambda=0.5$ by default.
+The quality map $P$ is computed via Eq.~\eqref{eq:Semantic_guided_Reweighting} with $\lambda=0.5$ by default.
 We compute attention and the final mask at $t{=}0$ (last step), where maps and image latents are already stable.
 Masks are kept in latent resolution during resampling; only for visualization we bilinearly upsample to pixel space.

 \myparagraph{Datasets.} For Pick-a-Pic, we follow the official prompt pool for preference-oriented evaluation.
 For DrawBench, we use all categories and report aggregate metrics.
-For COCO2014, we use the widely-used COCO2014-30k.
+For COCO2014, we use the standard COCO2014-30k split.

 \myparagraph{Metrics.} We report HPSv2, PickScore, ImageReward, and AES using the authors’ official weights and preprocessing.
-CLIP score and FID are computed with standard settings: CLIP uses ViT-L/14 unless otherwise stated; FID uses Inception-V3 features, $2048$-D activations.
+CLIP score and FID are computed with standard settings: CLIP uses ViT-L/14 unless otherwise stated; FID uses Inception-V3 features with $2048$-D activations.
 ImageReward (IR) score is used as the global selection score for Best-of-$N$, LoTTS, and other search-based baselines.